nickazg/TheConstructSmartContract/README.md

 The Construct intends to maintain heavily intergrated with its community, we believe this model will not only ensure its natural growth as a platform, but also ensure our investors maintain a real-world invested interest within the platform.

+### Fee Structure Breakdown
+Fees on The Construct will be generated during the funding process of every project.

 ## Distribution Model
 Commonly **Inital Coin Offerings (ICO)** will raise and distribute tokens over one or two stages (private-sale and public-sale), this makes sense when the project has something real to offer and already has a solid foundation.
 Unfotunately this isnt always the case.